Butter Poached Lobster

 Instructions

-• Pat the lobster tails dry and place on a plate.
-Season with salt and pepper.
+• Season the lobster: Pat lobster tails dry with paper towels and place on a plate.
+Season both sides with ½ teaspoon kosher salt and ¼ teaspoon ground black pepper.

-• In a large skillet or braising pan, add the water and let it heat up over low heat.
-Once warm, add a few tablespoons of butter, whisk until the butter melts.
+• Start the beurre monté: In a large skillet or braising pan, heat ¼ cup water over low heat until warm.
+Add a few tablespoons of butter and whisk until melted.

-• Add the remaining butter, a few tablespoons at a time, whisking until the butter melts before adding a few tablespoons more.
-Be sure to keep the poaching liquid (beurre monté) warm at about a temperature of 180°F (82°C) without letting it boil.
-Turn down the heat if need be.
+• Add remaining butter gradually: Add the rest of the ¾ cup unsalted butter a few tablespoons at a time, whisking until each addition melts before adding more.
+Keep the temperature around 180°F (82°C) without letting it boil.
+Lower the heat if needed.

-• Once all the butter is melted, add the garlic cloves and red pepper flakes and cook for an additional minute, until the garlic is fragrant.
+• Add aromatics: Once all butter is melted, add minced 3 cloves garlic and ¼ teaspoon red pepper flakes.
+Cook for 1 minute until fragrant.

-• Add the seasoned lobster tails into the butter mixture in a single layer.
+• Add lobster to pan: Place seasoned lobster tails in the butter mixture in a single layer.

-• Cook for 6-8 minutes, flipping the lobster tails every 2 minutes and basting them with the warm butter as they cook.
-The lobster is cooked when the meat is opaque, firm to the touch and has reached an internal temperature of 140°F (60°C).
-The lobster tails may curl slightly while cooking.
-Be sure not to overcook the lobster as it can easily get rubbery.
+• Baste and cook: Spoon the garlic butter over each lobster tail.
+Cook for 6-8 minutes total, flipping every 2 minutes and basting with butter each time you flip.
+The lobster is done when the meat is opaque, firm to the touch, and reaches 140°F (60°C) internal temperature.
+The tails may curl slightly while cooking.

-• Mix in the chopped parsley and squeeze a few of the lemon wedges over the top of the lobster tails.
-Season with additional salt and pepper to taste and serve with the remaining lemon wedges.
+• Finish and serve: Stir in 1 tablespoon chopped fresh parsley and squeeze juice of 1 lemon over the lobster.
+Taste the sauce and add additional salt and pepper if needed.
+Serve immediately with remaining lemon wedges.

 Notes

-• I personally like to remove my lobster meat from the shell before cooking, because then it’s ready to eat as soon as the lobster is finished cooking.
-You can leave the lobster meat in the shell if you prefer.
+• Removing the shells: I remove the meat from the shells before cooking so it’s ready to eat immediately.
+You can leave the meat in the shells if you prefer.

 Nutrition